maxencedb/dotfiles/README.md

 I have been continuousely nagged by friends telling me I should do this for my sake.
 And now that I have crashed my linux, I understand why.

+## Installation
+When running install.sh, all scripts in the scripts directory are called.
+They each handle the configs of one program.
+Mostly, this is just softlinking to the "files" directory